Big and bright, this converted cowshed has oodles of entertainment space for large groups – including a separate games room.

 Back in the main building, cow-themed slogans and colourful feature walls help all five bedrooms maintain the quirky, cheerful style that characterises Moo House.

 Two of those are en-suite affairs on the ground floor, handy for anyone of limited mobility.
 Upstairs, a master bedroom seduces with gorgeous views over fields and the freestanding soaking tub in its own ensuite.
-The last two sleeping quarters – a super-king or twin depending on your preference, and a bunked den – share another luxurious bathroom and a corner tub.
+The last two sleeping quarters – a super-king or twin depending on your preference has its own en-suite shower room, whilst the bunked den has use of the family bathroom.

 The additional grassy area is also yours to use for morning strolls or ball games, and there’s a shed with bikes if you fancy cycling through some quiet countryside.
 Moo House is only a short drive from the long, golden-sand beaches of Beadnell and Embleton Bays, between which sit the villages of Low and High Newton-by-the-Sea – the former mostly National Trust-owned.